 }

-Congrats, you've changed your Java HttpClient user agent to that of a Chrome browser.
+Congrats, you've changed your Java user agent in HttpClient to that of a Chrome browser.

 However, with a single user agent, websites can eventually identify your scraper and block you accordingly.
 But rotating user agents can help you avoid detection in some scenarios.